Brisbane State High School

-Brisbane State High School (BSHS or commonly State High) is a partially selective, co-educational, state secondary school, located in South Brisbane, Queensland, Australia.
-It is a member of the Great Public Schools Association of Queensland, and the Queensland Girls' Secondary Schools Sports Association.
-It was the first state secondary school established in Brisbane, as well as the first academic state high school to be founded in Queensland.
-The school employs a variety of selection criteria for prospective students, maintaining a quota for local area enrolments, however also using academic, sporting, cultural and artistic talents as means of determining the annual intake.
+Brisbane State High School (BSHS), commonly State High, is a partially selective, co-educational state secondary school, located in South Brisbane, Queensland, Australia.
+It is a member of the Great Public Schools Association of Queensland (GPS), and the Queensland Girls' Secondary Schools Sports Association (QGSSSA).
+It was the first state secondary school established in Brisbane, as well as the first academic state high school in Queensland.

-One of the school's buildings, H Block, was the former Brisbane South Girls and Infants School built in 1864 and is now listed on the Queensland Heritage Register.
+Brisbane State High School hosts approximately 3600 students from Year 7 to Year 12, with a larger proportion of enrolments allocated to the local catchment area than to its selective-entry program.
+Of the places available in the selective-entry program, approximately 50% are allocated to academic entry, 40% to sporting entry, and 10% to cultural entry (Music and Art).

+The school is noted for its academic and sporting success in Queensland, and for being the only government school in the GPS and QGSSSA.
+In 2023, Brisbane State High School achieved the most 99.95 ATAR scores in the country, the highest university entrance score.